-- 1. Horizontal & Vertical Jumps - a.
-Long Jump & Triple Jump Pits are now permissible for use. - i.
+- 1. Sprints/Hurdles, Throws, Middle-Distance, Distance, Race Walk - a.
+See Athletics Canada's "Back on Track" Guidelines - 2.
+Horizontal & Vertical Jumps - a.
+Long Jump & Triple Jump Pits are permissible for use. - i.
 It is important to recognize that there currently is no known method to ensure sand pits are properly sanitized.
 As a result, use of these sand pits comes with an increased risk of infection.
 To help mitigate this risk we strongly recommend: - 1.
 Sanitizing your hands before and after each jump. - 2.
 Avoid getting sand in your eyes, nose, or mouth. - 3.
-The landing pit should be fully turned and raked before and after each individual athlete/user. - 4.
+The landing pit should be turned and raked before and after each individual athlete/user. - 4.
 Equipment such as rakes, measuring tapes, should be managed by dedicated individuals for a particular session i.e. one athlete or the coach, and cleaned between one athlete's series of jumps or between sessions. - b.
-Pole Vault & High Jump Pits are now permissible for use. - i.
+Pole Vault & High Jump Pits are permissible for use. - i.
 Required: - Pits are to be covered by a large tarp that must be fully sanitized before and after each individual athlete/user.
+OR

-OR - Pits are to be covered by a large tarp that is unique to each athlete and put in place and removed before and after each individual athlete/user (therefore multiple tarps needed). - a.
+- 2. Pits are to be covered by a large tarp that is unique to each athlete and put in place and removed before and after each individual athlete/user (therefore multiple tarps needed). - a.
 Public Health Agency of Canada: COVID-19 Cleaning and Disinfecting Public Spaces. - b.
 Hard-surface disinfectants and hand sanitizers: List of disinfectants with evidence for use against COVID-19 - 3.
-Poles should be re-gripped before use and any part of the pole outside of the grip should be cleaned before use by another athlete.

-- 4. Cross Bars should be cleaned before use and managed by dedicated individual for a particular session.
+Poles should be re-gripped before use and any part of the pole outside of the grip should be cleaned before use by another athlete. - 4.
+Cross Bars should be cleaned before use and managed by dedicated individual for a particular session.
 Bars should be sanitized after contact by an athlete. - 5.
 Have the approval of the facility owner to use equipment if not owned by the club.